 Well-Designed Landing Pages

 Many websites are designed with the home page as the primary page.
 But, search engines may bring visitors to any page.
-Every webpage needs to incorporate features that will keep them interested long enough for them to understand your message and explore other webpages.
+Every web page needs to incorporate features that will keep them interested long enough for them to understand your message and explore other web pages.

 The navigation features and links should appear at all times, no matter what page a visitor sees first.
 Beyond that, navigation should be designed based on knowledge about what website visitors expect.
-Too many sites use navigational features that aren’t immediately obvious to new users.
+Too many websites use navigational features that aren’t immediately obvious to new users.
 If your potential customers are confused, they’re sure to leave right away and check out your competitors.

 On-Target Search Engine Optimization